pedrocrisp/Wetlab-Protocols/PARE_Truseq_v2.md

 - Lift the tube off the magnetic stand, move it up one row and place it back onto the magnetic stand.
 Repeat 6 times.
 Allow the beads to settle.
 Discard the supernatant.
 - With the tube on the magnetic stand, repeat the wash with 180 μl of 80% EtOH.
 Discard the supernatant.
 Do not disturb the beads.
 - Open the tube lid and transfer to a 37°C heat block for 3 minutes or until the beads are completely dry.
 Small cracks can be observed in the dried pellet.
-- Add 16.8 μl of dH2O directly to the pellet and mix thoroughly using a pipette.
+- Add 16.8 μl of dH<sub>2</sub>O directly to the pellet and mix thoroughly using a pipette.
 - Incubate for 10 minutes.
 - Place the tube in the magnetic stand for at least 2 minute to allow complete capture of the beads.
 When suspension is clear, transfer 15.8 ul of the library-containing supernatant to a new tube.

-	Stopping point – store at -20 oC
+	Stopping point – store at -20°C

 ## Mme1 Digestion